MetaBorgCube/IceDust/README.md

 # Relational programming

-This is an information system modeling language; a declarative specification language with first class relations and derived values.
+This is an information system modeling language; a declarative specification language with first class icedust and derived values.

 ## Example